seL4/docs/seL4ManualAPIGeneration.md

-The LaTeX files generated by the translation script are placed in manual/generated.
-Doxygen-generated XML files are placed in manual/doxygen-output/xml.
+The LaTeX files generated by the translation script are placed in `manual/generated`.
+Doxygen-generated XML files are placed in `manual/doxygen-output/xml`.

 Each API is documented in a separate file.
-The separation of APIs is implemented using doxygen's @defgroup directive.
+The separation of APIs is implemented using doxygen's `@defgroup` directive.
 Specifically, each API is defined in a separate named group.
 In the doxygen-generated XML, each group's documentation is in a separate file.
 The XML-to-LaTeX script then transforms each relevant XML file into the corresponding LaTeX